 Second, our study highlights the utility of examining phenotypic segregation variance in recombinant hybrids for inferring the extent of parallel genetic evolution.
 Under the assumption that the genetic basis of adaptation is additive—which is met for many species and traits (e.g., threespine stickleback trophic position and morphology [Arnegard et al. 2014; Miller et al. 2014], songbird migratory orientation [Delmore et al. 2016], and flowering time in maize [Buckler et al. 2009]—phenotypic segregation variation in hybrids between populations that have undergone parallel phenotypic evolution is expected to directly reflect the extent to which adaptation had a parallel genetic basis.
 Whether parallel phenotypic evolution actually does generate appreciable segregation variance in recombinant hybrids has never been thoroughly tested (but see Schluter et al. 2004).
 An ideal test of this hypothesis would make crosses between pairs of populations that have diverged in parallel to varying distance (i.e., constant and low ϴ but variable d) from a common ancestor, and test the prediction that segregation variance increases with divergence from an ancestor.
 Such studies will inform our understanding of the degree to which SGV and/or mutational constraint governing the outcome of evolutionary change.

 Coda The results of our study provide support for the hypothesis that divergent selection generates RI more readily than parallel selection.
 When there is SGV available for adaptation, populations undergoing parallel evolution are—under some circumstances—less likely to fix incompatibilities (i.e., lower hybrid load) than populations undergoing divergent evolution.
 Incorporating adaptation from SGV into models of speciation generates a closer alignment between theory (Barton 2001; Chevin et al. 2014; Fraïsse et al. 2016) and data (Funk et al. 2006; Shafer and Wolf 2013).
-We do not mean to suggest that adaptation from SGV is what causes the observed widespread correlation between ecological divergence and RI.
-Rather, we simply wish to emphasize that there are fundamental differences in the genetics of adaptation in response to parallel and divergent selection, and that these differences can influence the evolution of RI.
+We do not mean to suggest that adaptation from SGV is the only cause of the observed widespread correlation between ecological divergence and RI.
+Rather, we simply wish to emphasize that there are fundamental differences in the genetics of adaptation in response to parallel and divergent selection with and without SGV, and that these differences can influence the evolution of RI.

 Verbal models suffice to say that divergent selection generates extrinsic RI because hybrids fall between parental optima under divergent—but not parallel—evolution.
 However, fitness landscapes in nature are complex and intermediate hybrid phenotypes often are not selected against when tested in the field (Arnold and Hodges 1995; Arnold and Martin 2010).
 Although the claim that ‘hybrids fall between the niches’ explains reproductive isolation in some systems (e.g., threespine stickleback species pairs [Hatfield and Schluter 1999]; butterflies adapted to different host-plants [McBride and Singer 2010]), we suggest that this model is insufficient to fully explain patterns of ‘isolation-by-ecology’.
 Our study indicates that adaptation from SGV makes mutation-order speciation more difficult, and thus provides a general mechanism linking adaptive divergence and the origin of species .